• Link to X

 Swimming pool water testing

-Water Treatment Services is a leading water and environmental engineering specialist offering a range of laboratory based microbiological analysis and swimming pool water testing solutions (including tests for spas, hot tubs and hydrotherapy pools) to businesses and private individuals throughout the UK and Ireland.
+Water Treatment Services is a leading water and environmental engineering specialist offering a range of laboratory based microbiological analysis and swimming pool water testing solutions (including tests for spas, hot tubs and hydrotherapy pools) to businesses, local authorities, healthcare organisations, schools, universities and private individuals throughout the UK and Ireland.

 Our specialist laboratory procedures include tests for a range of common pathogens found in pool waters including E. coli, Pseudomonas aeruginosa, Total coliforms, TVC/Aerobic colony counts, Legionella bacteria and other less common organisms that can contaminate pools.

-If you’re one of the many UK businesses or private households who own or operate a pool, hot tub or spa, then you’ll already know that maintaining the quality of the water in your pool is something which can’t be ignored.
+If you’re one of the many UK businesses, councils, hospitals, schools, universities or private households who own or operate a pool, hot tub, spa or hydrotherapy pool then you’ll already know that maintaining the quality of the water in your pool is something which can’t be ignored.

-Our specialist laboratory water analysis solutions for pools, spas and hot tubs include:
+Our specialist laboratory water testing and analysis solutions for swimming pools, spas and hot tubs include:

 • Laboratory Water Testing & Analysis